 Storing the certificate in a HSM appliance - not tested and very expensive #

-These products exist, they store secrets and at connected to your local network.
-And they have prices in the $10000-$30000 range.
-And I have not tested if they can be used from a build pipeline, I have no idea if they are easy to use or not.
+These products exist, they store secrets and are connected to your local network.
+The prices are in the $10000-$30000 range.
+I have not tested if they can be used from a build pipeline, I have no idea if they are easy to use or not.

 Use the cloud vendors certificate store - the best option in my opinion #

 I have only tested Azure and Azure Key Vault.
-The Azxure cost is ~1$ per month per private key stored in an HSM + 0,0003 $ per signing operation.
-So having a certificate stored in an HSM would probably cost less than $20 in year.
+The Azure cost is ~1$ per month per private key stored in an HSM + 0,0003 $ per signing operation.
+So having a certificate stored in an HSM would probably cost less than $20 a year.
 Access is managed by the cloud vendors AIM system.